 How to get your GR1 set up to do a GORUCK event.

-If you already earned it, add your “tough patch”, bam right there.
+- If you already earned it, add your “rough patch”, bam right there.

 All right main compartment, dry bag.

 You know this is for something you don’t want to get wet.
 When something gets wet it takes on more weight, you don’t want something to take on more weight if you don’t have to.

 This is key to your GORUCK experience, so to say.
 You want to make sure you have two options, you’ve got your three-liter bladder and you’ve got your Nalgene bottle.
 Now the three-liter bladder is primarily for water only.
 While you’re on the move, you’re drinking out of the tube which is in the front.
 I’ve got it suspended from the top rows of Molly which is a 550 cord button attachment and then I’ve got my Nalgene bottle right here.
 It’s easy in, it’s easy out and when I’m on the move I can just slide it into that sheath pocket and I’m good to go.

 Lying the pack flat we have this compartment where I’ve got two Koozies, one for yourself, one for your friend.
 If you’ve got two friends you give them both up that’s the rule of the Koozies at GORUCK so bring more than just for yourself. < the Same place where we talked about the cords and wires above.

 All right in this top pocket, I’ve got another dry bag, this is for my wallet and my phone, don’t want those getting wet and I’ve also got my headlamp right there.